Lost Collective Journal · series story

 The kiln feed station at Kandos Cement Works where raw meal entered the rotary kilns

 The town of Kandos was built alongside the works.
 Streets were named for the company directors: Angus Avenue, Buchanan, White, Rodgers, Jaques.
-The town name itself was an acronym of those directors' surnames until the Postmaster General required a change in 1915 to avoid confusion with Chandos in South Australia.
-It became Kandos.
+The town itself was named for them too.
+It was first proclaimed Candos, an acronym of the directors' surnames, then respelled Kandos in 1915 when the Postmaster General required a change to avoid confusion with Chandos in South Australia.
 In 1920 it became the first place in Australia with concrete electricity poles.

 View across the top of the Kandos Cement Works toward the town below